afrid18/afrid18.github.io/content/post/Accepted-into-GSoC/index.md

 * Top 5 project areas: web development, machine learning, artificial intelligence, data science, and security

+## Choosing a project!

+{{< figure height=300 src="images/rpmlint.jpeg" title="RPMLint" >}}

+When it comes to choosing a project for the Google Summer of Code (GSoC) program, it's important to follow your interests and passions.
+As a beginner, having a keen interest in working with Python technology, I explored various projects listed in the GSoC portal.
+While there were several intriguing options available, I ultimately decided to focus on the rpmlint project and specifically contribute to building and designing a test suite.

+Choosing rpmlint as my project was a personal choice driven by my genuine interest in the domain.
+The rpmlint project aligns perfectly with my passion for Python and provides an opportunity to work on a widely used package management tool.
+By selecting a project that resonates with my interests, I can ensure my enthusiasm and dedication remain high throughout the GSoC program.

+It's worth mentioning that GSoC offers a diverse range of projects in different domains and technologies.
+While it's essential to choose a project that aligns with your existing knowledge and skills, it's also possible to explore a completely new domain and learn from scratch.
+GSoC encourages participants to step out of their comfort zones, take on new challenges, and acquire new skills.
+However, it's crucial to strike a balance between venturing into new territories and leveraging your existing expertise.

+By selecting a project that aligns with your interests and skills, you are more likely to stay motivated and engaged throughout the GSoC program.
+It's essential to feel excited about the project you choose, as it will drive your dedication and commitment to delivering high-quality work.

 ## How I got started with contributing

 Getting started with contributing to open-source projects is an excellent way to showcase your skills and engagement with the community.
 Here's how I began my journey and eventually secured a place in the Google Summer of Code (GSoC) program.